mpi-forum/mpi-forum.github.io/meetings/2018/06/logistics.md

 The meeting will take place at the Intel office just outside of downtown Austin, TX which is at [300 S MoPac Expy, Austin TX 78746](https://goo.gl/maps/9qE85hgdgek).

+Follow the signs to the visitor parking lot.
+Enter from the frontage road (not by going into the campus at the traffic light).
+If you go into the campus at the traffic light, you will need to leave campus and go back around the frontage roads to get back to the visitor parking.
+The parking garage is only for overflow visitor parking.
+Park as far in to the lot as possible.

-Follow the signs to the visitor parking lot and park as far in to the lot as possible. **Do not* enter through the main entrance up the steps, but instead follow the sidewalk on the south side of the parking lot to the double glass door.
+**Do not* enter through the main entrance up the steps, but instead follow the sidewalk on the south side of the parking lot to the double glass door.
 There will be a special check-in desk set up in that lobby to make things easier for our meeting.
 If you end up in the wrong place, call or email Wesley Bland (contact information will be posted around the building).

 ### Hotel